GaelicGrime/etcmaint/doc/description.rst

 ---------------

 The ``update`` subcommand is the only subcommand to add commits to the repository.
-The git author of those commits is named ``etcmaint``.
-The git author of the commits made when resolving merge conflicts is the user of etcmaint as configured in Git, see `Git configuration`_.
+The git author and commiter of those commits is named ``etcmaint``.
+The git commiter of the commits made when resolving merge conflicts is the user of etcmaint as configured in Git, see `Git configuration`_.

 Commit messages in the etc branch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^